macalinao/ideas/README.md

 ## Useful
 * A Yeoman generator for Angular that scaffolds a working route like `rails scaffold`.
 Should use Preston.
 * Ebay sniper that you give a budget (say, $20/month) and it will randomly buy crap and mail it to you
+* Notifier thing that is Yo but solely for notifications

 ### Probably can't do
 * Javascript DAW/Social Network